Shyamkumarnagilla/AI-Powered-Forecasting-for-Agricultural-Productivity/README.md

 This project aims to forecast agricultural productivity using a Keras-based machine learning model.
 By analyzing environmental, climatic, and soil-related features, this model helps predict crop yields, aiding farmers and agricultural planners in making informed decisions to improve productivity and resource management.

 ## Dataset
 The dataset includes variables like soil type, climate data, and historical yield records.
-Data preprocessing involved handling missing values, normalizing features, and encoding categorical variables to prepare for training.
+Data preprocessing involved handling missing values, normalizing features, and encoding categorical variables to prepare for training.<br>
 **Source**:https://github.com/Shyamkumarnagilla/AI-Powered-Forecasting-for-Agricultural-Productivity/blob/main/Crop_recommendation.csv

 ## Modeling